What is a 1099 Form?

 For businesses, issuing 1099 forms is not only a legal requirement but also a critical step in documenting payments to vendors, freelancers, and other service providers.
 Failure to file 1099s can lead to penalties from the IRS, so companies must ensure they meet the filing deadlines.

 On the other side, individuals who receive a 1099 must keep track of all such forms for accurate tax reporting.
 Unlike traditional employees, freelancers or independent contractors must account for self-employment taxes, which include both Social Security and Medicare contributions, on the income reported through 1099s.
+Having properly signed independent contractor agreements in place before work begins ensures both parties are clear on payment terms and tax obligations.

 Significance of 1099 Forms in the Gig Economy